Most typical phrasing

 “Can you start now and we'll handle payment later?”

-Use this scenario when a client wants you to begin immediately, but the deposit or kickoff step is still open.
-Get wording that holds the boundary without killing momentum.
+Use this scenario when a client wants you to begin immediately, but the deposit, upfront payment, or signed kickoff step is still open.

 Start with 2 free drafts.
 No subscription required.